Breakfast in Gaza, Dinner in Efrat

 And so, on January 19th 2017, I found myself eating breakfast in the besieged town of Gaza City, with dinner plans in an Israeli settlement in Efrat in the West Bank.

-Gaza Strip is a small area of Israel with close to 2 million people in it living under siege.
+Gaza Strip is a small area of of Palestine, with borders closed by Israel, and close to 2 million people in it living under siege.
 The reasons are very complex, but the result is the people of Gaza are not allowed to leave without a permit and a special reason.
 They live with limited resources, limited access to electricity, youth unemployment at close to 60%, an oppressive local government, bombed out buildings, poverty and the continuous risk of renewal of war.
 Many told me they have no future, the future for Gaza is "black" and the young people want to leave.

 And yet they survive and try to thrive.
 They go to university, get married, have children, take care of their parents, dance, eat, and now have the chance to build tech startups.